Demographics of Mali: Demographic and Health Surveys

+Urbanisation

+In 2022, the rate of urbanisation was recorded at 30.3%, up from 18.3% in 1998.
+Around 62.2% of the entire urban population in Mali resides in the autonomous capital district Bamako alone, followed by Sikasso (6.5%) and Ségou (4.7%).
+The northern Kidal Region has the highest proportion of urban residents at 32.7% of its population, while the regions of Dioïla, Nara, and Taoudénit are classified as completely rural.

 Immigration and emigration

 Mali had an estimated net migration rate of –6.6 migrants per 1,000 people in 2006.
 About 3 million Malians are believed to reside in Côte d'Ivoire and France.
 Conversely, according to a 2003 estimate, Mali hosts about 11,000 Mauritanians; most are Fulani herders who routinely engage in cross-border migration.
 In addition, there are several thousand refugees from Côte d'Ivoire, Sierra Leone, and Liberia in Bamako and other urban areas of Mali.